Vtekickedinyo/sway.config/README.md

  Follow [instructions](https://raw.githubusercontent.com/Vtekickedinyo/sway.config/refs/heads/main/sway.config) on sway config for screenshot keybinds.

 ~ Want to skip manually opening your config file?
 Use foot as terminal + nano as editor?
- This is a shortcut opened via drun (shift-d) named sway config that gracefully closes the window when you close the editor.
+ This shortcut is opened via drun (This machine uses rofi) named sway config that gracefully closes the window when you close the editor.
  Download & mv swayconf.desktop into ~/.local/share/applications/
  Download & sudo mv for sway_logo.jxl into /usr/share/icons/